 Newcastle upon Tyne median salary comparisonThe median salary is ranging between £24.8k in South Tyneside and £30.8k in Newcastle upon Tyne.
 The UK median salary was £31.3k in 2021.

 |Newcastle upon Tyne||£30.8k|

 Newcastle upon Tyne median salary comparison by sexThe median salary for female is ranging between £20.2k in South Tyneside and £28.1k in Newcastle upon Tyne.
 The UK median salary for female was £28.3k in 2021.
 The median salary for male is ranging between £25.4k in South Tyneside and £32.1k in Newcastle upon Tyne.
 The UK median salary for male was £33.4k in 2021.

-Newcastle upon Tyne unemployment rate comparisonAn unemployment rate is ranging between 4.3% in North Tyneside and 7.1% in South Tyneside.
-UK unemployment rate is 3.8% in 2019.
+Newcastle upon Tyne unemployment rate comparisonThe unemployment rate is ranging between 5.7% in Northumberland and 7.9% in South Tyneside.
+The UK unemployment rate was 4.8% in 2021.

 Newcastle upon Tyne net household income map

 Map shows the net average household income in 2016 by middle layer super output area (MSOA).
 The lowest average net household income was in Northumberland 010, with £21.0k.
 The area with the highest average net income was Northumberland 027, with £47.2k.
 Median income was £27.4k - i.e. half of the areas had income equal or above £27.4k.
 Median income for England and Wales was 31.9k ( the lowest income was in Leeds 086, £16.8k, the highest in Tower Hamlets 033, £93.8k).